 After the file has been uploaded it takes a while until the Engine processes the file.
 When everything is ready, you should see the image:

 This screen also shows correct URLs to access the imagery from outside, such as WMTS or MapboxGL style.

 You can access the imagery you have just published in any software which implements WMTS client, Mapbox GL style viewer, and so on.
 For example, you can connect to the imagery from QGIS using the WMTS capabilities document:

 From now on, you have access to the imagery without the need to download it locally.

-MapTiler Server and Desktop make it easy to organize and publish custom imagery data (such as GeoTIFFs) and allow users to access the imagery in a very comfortable way.
-And as you could see, the installation and the use of this software is super easy, which helps to concentrate on your business rather than wasting time on infrastructure problems.
+MapTiler Server and Engine make it easy to organize and publish custom imagery data (such as GeoTIFFs) and allow users to access the imagery in a very comfortable way.
+And as you could see, the installation and use of this software are super easy, which helps to concentrate on your business rather than wasting time on infrastructure problems.